aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-psd-layer-features-effects/support-nvrt-resource-psd-files/_index.md

 The `finally` block guarantees that the PSD image is disposed, keeping memory usage clean.

-## Step 5: Verify the Nvrt Resource
+## Step 5: verify the Nvrt resource
-Confirm that the resource was successfully located.
+Confirm that the resource was successfully located by checking the variable you populated in the previous step.

 ```java
 Assert.isNotNull(nvrtResource);